Function to create a plot specification that can be

 be used to include charts, graphs, and figures on a statistical report.

-The function only supports plot objects returned by
+The function supports plot objects returned by

 ggplot